louiebao/louiebao.github.io/_posts/2018-09-11-remember-to-include-the-sequence-number-in-data-seeding-scripts.md

-# Include the SEQUENCE number in data seeding scripts
+# Remember to include the SEQUENCE number in data seeding scripts

 It is common knowledge that only one identity column can exist in a table.
 So what if you need to have another incrementing ID column in the same table?
 That's where the SEQUENCE object comes in handy.